-- (2) The Independent Procurement Review Division. - (b) Purposes.
-The purposes of this Article shall be to provide for an orderly and fair process for ~~raising and addressing ethical questions; for disciplining those officials and employees and other persons who violate the Standards of Conduct set forth in Chapter 2, Article VII, Division 2 of the City of Atlanta Code of Ordinances;~~ to reasonably ensure that the city, and its officials and employees are complying with all applicable laws, rules and regulations, and internal policies and procedures; and to provide and enforce standards of practice related to the performance and financial operations of the city; and for investigating allegations of waste, fraud, and abuse, and corruption (illegal acts). - (c) The Office of the Inspector General shall be led by the Inspector General of the City of Atlanta who shall be responsible for the coordination of the efforts of the divisions of the Office of the Inspector General. ~~The City of Atlanta Ethics Office shall be led by the Ethics Officer who shall be responsible for the administration and direction of the affairs and operations of the City of Atlanta Ethics Office.~~ - (d) Funding. - (1) The Atlanta City Council shall provide funds necessary for the facilities, equipment, and staffing of the Office of the Inspector General ~~and the Ethics Office~~ to carry out the responsibilities specified herein and by ordinance. - (2) Funding provided by the Atlanta City Council for the Office of the Inspector General, ~~and the Ethics Office~~ made pursuant to this section, shall include specific funding for each division of the Office of the Inspector General, which shall include specific funding for the Inspector General / Compliance Division and for the Independent Procurement Review Division; ~~and shall include specific funding for the Ethics Office.~~ - (3) For appropriations to each division within the Office of the Inspector General, the Inspector General of the City of Atlanta ~~respective director of each division~~ shall, within the context of authority over the funds appropriated to the center designated for the division, have authority to draw against and transfer among accounts with such center in conformity with the City of Atlanta Code of Ordinances and administrative provisions, with the exception of salaries and benefits accounts.
+- (1) The Atlanta City Council shall provide funds necessary for the facilities, equipment, and staffing of the Office of the Inspector General ~~and the Ethics Office~~ to carry out the responsibilities specified herein and by ordinance. - (2) Funding provided by the Atlanta City Council for the Office of the Inspector General, ~~and the Ethics Office~~ made pursuant to this section, shall include specific funding for each division of the Office of the Inspector General, which shall include specific funding for the Inspector General / Compliance Division and for the Independent Procurement Review Division; ~~and shall include specific funding for the Ethics Office.~~ - (3) For appropriations to each division within the Office of the Inspector General, the ~~Inspector General~~ respective director of each division shall, within the context of authority over the funds appropriated to the center designated for the division, have authority to draw against and transfer among accounts with such center in conformity with the City of Atlanta Code of Ordinances and administrative provisions, with the exception of salaries and benefits accounts.
 During any fiscal year appropriations for salaries and benefits shall only be expended as compensation and benefits for employees of the respective divisions within the Office of the Inspector General and are restricted from transfer to any other account.
-All other expenditures within the center shall be charged against the appropriate expense account in the city's chart of accounts. - (e) Access to records and property; rights and responsibilities ~~duty to cooperate~~. - (1) Except where confidential and/or privileged as recognized by state law, all city officials and employees shall allow the Office of the Inspector General ~~and the Ethics Office~~ immediate access pursuant to this subsection, to any and all public records and property in the custody of the City of Atlanta, including but not limited to books, records, documents, and automated data.
+All other expenditures within the center shall be charged against the appropriate expense account in the city's chart of accounts.

+(e) Access to records and property; rights and responsibilities; duty to cooperate.

+(1) Except where confidential and/or privileged as recognized by state law, all city officials and employees shall allow the Office of the Inspector General ~~and the Ethics Office immediate access pursuant to this subsection~~, to any and all public records and property in the custody of the City of Atlanta, including but not limited to books, records, documents, and automated data.
 All city officials and employees shall also allow the Office of the Inspector General ~~and the Ethics Office immediate access pursuant to this subsection~~ to personnel, processes (including meetings) and other requested public information, pertaining to the business of the city and within the custody of the City of Atlanta regarding powers, duties, activities, organization, property, financial transactions, contracts, and methods of business, which have been determined by the Office of the Inspector General ~~or the Ethics Office~~ to be required to conduct an investigation, ~~audit or other official duties~~.
-In addition, except where confidential and/or privileged as recognized by state law, such officials and employees shall provide access for the Inspector General, ~~pursuant to an investigation, or the Ethics Office~~ to inspect all property, equipment, and facilities within their custody. ~~The provision of public records in the custody of the City of Atlanta pursuant to this section shall be done pursuant to applicable City of Atlanta internal processes and procedures without undue delay.
-The provision of property in the custody of the City of Atlanta pursuant to this section shall be pursuant to the following:~~
+In addition, except where confidential and/or privileged as recognized by state law, such officials and employees shall provide access for the Inspector General, pursuant to an investigation, or the Ethics Officer to inspect all property, equipment, and facilities within their custody.
+The provision of public records in the custody of the City of Atlanta pursuant to this section shall be done pursuant to applicable City of Atlanta internal processes and procedures without undue delay in accordance with this section.
+The provision of property in the custody of the City of Atlanta pursuant to this section shall be pursuant to the following: